 1. An overactive immune system

-While the exact cause of your CSU is unknown, it's believed to start with the immune system getting confused by an unknown internal cause and mistakenly reacting to an internal trigger.
+While the exact cause of your chronic hives is unknown, it’s believed to start with the immune system becoming overactive by unknown internal causes or external triggers.

 Actor portrayals.